Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Groups:

-Replicates from on prem to aad
+- Can replicate from on-prem to aad

 Cloud groups: